The Miscarriage Process

-- If he or she suggests calling the hospital they still need to know what is happening as well so they can check a) you receive the correct immediate care b) you received the appropriate after care including a D&C if necessary
+- If the advice suggested is to call the hospital the hospital will still need to know what is happening so they can check a) you receive the correct immediate care b) you received the appropriate after care including a D&C if necessary.

-- If you contact the hospital they may advise a friend/relative to drive you in while they sort out arrangements for you to be admitted.
+- If/when you contact the hospital they will also advise a friend/relative to drive you in while they sort out arrangements for you to be admitted.
 In the car, lie down on your side on the back seat (the most comfortable position, and it also reduces blood flow) and take extra towels with you.

 - The loss of blood and lack of concentration means Never Driving Yourself.
 You could also lose consciousness.